• Skip to primary navigation

 Cocaine Damage to Nose

-Cocaine has long been visible and normalized in pop culture, often seen as a status symbol among the rich and famous.
-Its use in powder form has been widely accepted among successful businessmen, actors, musicians and other celebrities, even though overdose death is a risk with the drug.
+Cocaine has long been visible and normalized in pop culture.
+Its use is often seen as a status symbol among the rich and famous.
+The use of cocaine in powder form has been widely accepted among successful individuals, even though overdose death is a risk with the drug.

-In this article, we explore the graphic damage cocaine causes specifically to the nose, including initial damage, short-term side effects and severe injury from long-term use.
+In this article, we explore the graphic damage cocaine causes specifically to the nose, including initial cocaine nose damage, short-term side effects and severe injury from long-term use.

 The Anatomy of the Nose